 3. Cardiovascular disease risk screening

-Exercise and a good diet are essential for keeping your heart strong and healthy, but general advice is to get yourself screened every one to two years to make sure your ticker is ticking along nicely.
+Exercise and a good diet are essential for keeping your heart strong and healthy, but the general advice is to get yourself screened every one to two years to make sure your ticker is ticking along nicely.

 4. Colorectal cancer screening

-5. Sexual transmitted diseases (STD) screening
+5. Sexually transmitted diseases (STD) screening

 There are no current guidelines for screening frequency, but you know your sexual history better than anyone.
 Not only can sneaky STDs be symptomless for years, but discover them too late and you run the risk of your fertility being compromised if left undiagnosed and untreated.
-It’s always better to be safe than sorry: get yourself checked for chlamydia, gonorrhoea, herpes, syphillis and HIV and pat yourself on the back for owning your sexual confidence.
+It’s always better to be safe than sorry: get yourself checked for chlamydia, gonorrhoea, herpes, syphilis and HIV and pat yourself on the back for owning your sexual confidence.